 b) Complete the English 10 Honors SR Requirements, link below.

 English 11 Students:

-We hope that you continue to read widely and deeply during these warm months.
-For suggestions for books to read, visit "Outstanding Books for the College-Bound" LINK.
+In addition, we hope that you continue to read widely and deeply during these warm months.
+For suggestions for books to read, visit "Outstanding Books for the College-Bound."
+(See also link below)

 English 12 students: